mims-harvard/TDC/README.md

 #### Data Processing

-TDC provides numerous data processing functions, including label transformation, data balancing, pair data to PyG/DGL graphs, negative sampling, database querying and so on.
+TDC provides numerous data processing functions, including label transformation, data balancing, pairing data to PyG/DGL graphs, negative sampling, database querying, and so on.
 For function usage, see our [data processing page](https://zitniklab.hms.harvard.edu/TDC/functions/data_process/) on the TDC website.

 #### Molecule Generation Oracles

 For molecule generation tasks, we provide 10+ oracles for both goal-oriented and distribution learning.
-For detailed usage of each oracle, please checkout the [oracle page](https://zitniklab.hms.harvard.edu/TDC/functions/oracles/) on the website.
+For detailed usage of each oracle, please check out the [oracle page](https://zitniklab.hms.harvard.edu/TDC/functions/oracles/) on the website.
 For example, we want to retrieve the GSK3Beta oracle:

 ```python
 from tdc import Oracle